graboskyc/OpKanban/Readme.md

 # Op Kanban

 ## Background
-A simple Blazor Server app (with docker support) to build out a Kanban Board.
+A simple Blazor Server app (with docker support or wrapped in Electron) to build out a Kanban Board.
 Data and authentication is using MongoDB Atlas and MongoDB Realm Sync.

 ## Running yourself
 ### DB Prep